AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ## Where to go from Here

-Read the [official Bodywork documentation](https://bodywork.readthedocs.io/en/latest/) or ask a question on the [bodywork discussion forum](https://bodywork.flarum.cloud/).
+Read the official Bodywork [documentation](https://bodywork.readthedocs.io/en/latest/) or ask a question on the Bodywork [discussion forum](https://bodywork.flarum.cloud/).

 ## Disclosure